 After all my training, I had fallen into the lifestyle inflation trap and let my spending increase.

 Winning a Battle

 The damage was minimal since my wages had only increased a few months ago but, it still annoying that it happened in the first place!
 What good is a library’s worth of knowledge, if I’m not going to use it?!

 The course is corrected.
 I adjusted my budget to fixed amounts.
-What isn’t being used for sinking funds or monthly expenses is being forced into fortifying my exploration and investment accounts.
+What isn’t being used for sinking funds or monthly expenses is being forced into fortifying my future expeditions and investment accounts.

-The next time I have an influx of consistent cash, there won’t be unexpected trap of lifestyle inflation waiting for me.
+The next time I have an influx of cash, there won’t be an unexpected trap of lifestyle inflation waiting for me.

 Is the force strong with your lifestyle inflation?